Electrical Work Done Without a Permit

 What Happens If You Work Without a Permit?

-Only bad things can happen when you work without a permit and many people regret the decision down the road.
+You are risking dangerous and costly results when you work without a permit and many people regret the decision down the road.
 Although you may save some money on the cost of the permit, the costs could be far greater if you are caught by your local building department in the future.

 If electrical work is not done correctly, there is the threat of a dangerous fire.
 As a result, work that is done without a permit and inspected may need to be removed completely.
 The costs associated with having to rip walls down to start over far outweigh the cost and inconvenience of getting a permit.

 The final caution is if you have a fire at home that was caused by the work done without a permit, your insurance company may have the legal right to deny your insurance claim.

 Can a homeowner pull a permit for electrical work?

 A homeowner absolutely can pull a permit for electrical work regardless of whether they are using an electrician or contractor to do the work at home.